Logarithmic Sobolev inequalities: a review on stability and instability results; logarithmic uncertainty principle: Stability

-As discussed in Section~\ref{sss:iiusm}, the condition $\irdg{|x|^2\, |v|^2} \leq d$ is necessary for local stability results for~\eqref{LSI-G} around constant functions, even in weaker distances such as as~$\mathrm{W}_2$.
+As discussed in Section~\ref{sss:iiusm}, the condition $\irdg{|x|^2\,|v|^2} \le d$ is sufficient for local stability results for~\eqref{LSI-G} around constant functions.
+This is also true in weaker distances such as as~$\mathrm{W}_2$.
 On the other hand, an improvement of~\eqref{LSI-G} for functions $|v|^2$ with arbitrarily large but finite second order moment holds in two known cases.
-As found out by E.~Indrei: \begin{itemize} \item in~\cite[Theorem~1(2)]{Indrei_2023}, it is shown that, for all $b>0$, there exists a constant $\beta_b>0$, such that, for all centered functions $v$ such that
+As found out by E.~Indrei: \begin{itemize} \item In~\cite[Theorem~1(2)]{Indrei_2023}, it is shown that, for all $b>0$, there exists a constant $\beta>0$, such that, for all centered functions $v\in\mathrm L^2(\R^d,d\gamma)$ such that $\irdg{|x|^4\,|v|^2 } \le b$,